Welcome to the results of my research on why people stop reading a book.

-I wrote to book reviewers and undertook polls on a number of Facebook groups: AmWritingFantasy (693 members), Fantasy Writers Support Group (5,447 members), The Phoenix Quill (846 members), and Writing Bad (8,000 members).
+I wrote to scores of book reviewers and book bloggers and undertook polls on a number of Facebook groups: AmWritingFantasy (693 members), Fantasy Writers Support Group (5,447 members), The Phoenix Quill (846 members), and Writing Bad (8,000 members).
 The results are pretty interesting and hopefully will be of some use to writers.

-This article will first look at what the book reviewers say, then take a look at the poll results before reflecting on what they show with reference to a few voter comments.
+First we’ll look at what the book reviewers say, before taking a look at the poll results with reference to a few voter comments.

 A million thanks to the bloggers who kindly responded to my query.
 I appreciate you’re very busy and in taking the time to respond you’ve helped give this research more credibility.